 When poor weather requires changing school schedules, DCPS works closely with radio, TV and other news outlets to notify the community.
-During these situations, it is important that related service providers monitor one of the stations listed below or check this page.
-Look for updates (i.e., delayed openings or complete closures) on the radio and TV stations below.
-DCPS aims to work with stations to post closings by approximately 5:30 am.
+During these situations, it is important that related service providers check DCPS' operating status for the day.
+The DCPS operating status will be posted online at dcps.dc.gov, on @dcpublicschools social media accounts, and with local news outlets.